Glossary beginning with S

 - Settlement conference

 An ‘off the record’ meeting with a judge (usually in a board room) who is not going to be hearing the trial.
 The parties briefly explain their positions on each issue to the judge, and negotiation on these issues may take place.
 The judge often will give a brief opinion based on how he/she thinks the case could be resolved, or what the outcome would be if heard at a trial.
 This process is voluntary - both parties must agree to go to a settlement conference.
-Settlement conferences are offered in the Supreme Court (Family Divisions) in Halifax, Sydney and Port Hawkesbury, and may also be available at other court sites.
+Settlement conferences are generally offered in all Supreme Court (Family Division) and Family Court sites.

 - Shared custody